etherlinkcom/docs/docs/network/evm-nodes.md

 title: Running an Etherlink EVM node
 ---

-The Etherlink EVM nodes are responsible for maintaining a copy of the Etherlink context and creating and applying new blocks that process EVM transactions.
+The Etherlink EVM nodes are responsible for maintaining a copy of the Etherlink context and applying new blueprints that process EVM transactions.

 ## Prerequisites